Anqa-H/MyProjects/README.md

 ## Setup
 ### Web Scraping

 The script uses Selenium to navigate to the Louis Erard website and extract watch data.
-Update the URL variable to specify the webpage to scrape.